Moon Stealing (1994)

 3 mins 39 secs

-During 1994 Adam Chodzko smuggled a Hi-8 camcorder into cinemas in order to try to ‘steal’ any imagery of the moon that might appear within the background of feature films; A peculiarly specific form of video piracy.
-(As if, in the future the only reason to go the cinema would be to look for moons, because, perhaps, the real moon had somehow disappeared?).
-If any did appear, Chodzko would attempt to record a zoom into, or out of the moon, via the camera, ignoring (or overlooking) the intended subject of the scene.
-Through editing together these illegal moments of wonkily entering and exiting the moon in feature films the viewer is taken from one cinema, audience, and film, to another, using the moon as a transition point or gateway, cutting up the individual cinematic narratives and fragments of dialogue.
-The moon, as consistent source of light with its power to mesmerise, catalysing serenity or energy in those that pause to perceive it, appears to bring these disparate (earthly) moments together.
+Sitting in the auditorium with the rest of the audience, Chodzko would attempt to surreptitiously record a camera zoom into, or out of any moons that appeared on the screen, while ignoring (or overlooking) the intended subject of the scene, the film’s content.
+Through editing together these illegal moments of wonky entrances into, and exits from, the moon’s presence in feature films the viewer is therefore transported from one cinema, audience, and film, to another.
+The moon becomes a transition point or gateway, cutting between individual cinematic narratives and fragmenting dialogues between characters.
+The lunar, as celestial source of light in the darkness of night, has the power to mesmerise, and entrance, catalysing serenity or energy in those that pause to stare at it.
+Here, as consistent motif in Moon Stealing, this glow appears to bring these disparate (earthly) moments together.

-Often the fleeting moment of a moon’s appearance in a feature film would be missed by Chodzko, unable to press record and discreetly aim the camera towards the correct location on the screen in time.
-He would then have to return to the same film several times in order to capture it.
-Like a moth’s persistent attraction to a light Chodzko’s cinematic phototaxis, a lunacy, also ‘misread’ the presence of moons in the highlight of an eye, or a reflection in a pearl necklace or a car’s headlight, the zoom into the grain of the film dematerialising the things it represented and making any small, circular beam of light apparently lunar.
-These projected intense spots of light are also, of course, an echo of the bright beam of a cinema’s projector.
-Finally a ‘real’ moon (rather than one recorded ‘second-hand’), recorded outside the Clapham Picture House cinema after watching a film, ends Moon Stealing.
+Often the fleeting moment of a moon’s appearance in a feature film would be missed by Chodzko, unable to discreetly aim his camcorder towards the correct location on the screen and press ‘record’ in time.
+He would then have to return to the same film several times in order to finally capture it’s fleeting appearance.
+Like a moth’s persistent attraction to a light Chodzko’s cinematic phototaxis, a lunacy, also sometimes ‘misread’ the presence of moons in the highlight of an eye, or a reflection in a pearl necklace or a car’s headlight.
+The zoom into the grain of the projected film dematerialises all matter and makes any small, circular beam of light apparently become lunar.
+These projected intense spots of light are also, of course, an echo of the bright beam of a cinema’s projector situated behind the audience.

-What is it about the visuality of the moon, (when we notice that the moon looks ‘good’), that causes us to stop and say to each other ‘look at that moon!’ in a way that we rarely do with the sun?
-This momentary pause in order to wonder interrupts our activities on the earth and allows a second or two of silence, calmness and awe, at something beyond us and despite us, before we return back to ourselves and carry on with our activities.
-Moon Stealing is partly an exploration into where our attention is held, suspended or lost.
-The work is bookended by parts of the Pearl & Dean animation (used in cinemas from the 1970’s – late 1990’s) and iconic music that would announce the start of the viewing programme and pull attention away from the social space of the auditorium drawing it into the excitement of the screen image.
-Chodzko extends, stretches and distorts the opening few seconds of the Pearl & Dean intro drum roll to now last for the duration of this work.
-In fact it appears that perhaps the whole activity of stealing moons occurs within an imaginary, sited in the opening of a familiar title sequence which itself announces a series of advertisements that appear prior to the main event; the feature film.
+Moon Stealing is partly an exploration of where our attention is held, suspended or lost.
+The work is bookended by parts of the 18 second Pearl & Dean animation (used in cinemas from the 1970’s – late 1990’s).
+Its blue and white graphic imagery and accompanying iconic and ecstatic music crescendo – “Asteroid” – announced the start of the viewing programme, pulling our attention away from the social space of the auditorium to direct it towards the screen and its imminent film.
+Chodzko extends, stretches and distorts the opening few seconds of the drum roll in the Pearl & Dean intro so that it lasts for the duration of Moon Stealing.
+In fact it appears that the whole activity of ‘stealing moons’ occurs within this dragged out preliminary event, the opening second of an 18 second ubiquitous branding advert announcing a series of other advertisements that appear prior to the main event; the feature film.

 Moon Stealing: